tatukristiani/azure-mymovies-react/README.md

 # My Movies Websoftware project

-This project is a school/hobby project that was first designed to run locally but later on made public.
+Original website was built using React.js + Node.js, this is an updated version that uses .NET instead of Node.js and the API is hosted in Azure.

-The URL for the website is -> [My Movies](https://tatukristiani.github.io/mymoviesreact/)
+The URL for the website is -> [My Movies](https://azure-mymovies-react.netlify.app/movies)

 # What is My Movies?
 This software is a web application that uses a REST API that utilizes The Movie Databases API to present movies and informations about them.